ImageMagick/Usage-Markdown/quantize/index.md

 For a full description (and a very similar variation) see...
 [Riemersma Dither](http://www.compuphase.com/riemer.htm).

-Basically each pixel in the image is looked at in a very complex path known as a '[Hilbert Curve](http://www.compuphase.com/hilbert.htm)'.
+Basically, each pixel in the image is looked at in a very complex path known as a '[Hilbert Curve](http://www.compuphase.com/hilbert.htm)'.
-The pixel is assigned the color closest to that pixels value, and any difference between the pixels original color and the selected color, is saved and added to the next pixels color values (which is always a neighbouring pixel) before a new color is again selected.
+The pixel is assigned the color closest to that pixel's value, and any difference between the pixels original color and the selected color, is saved and added to the next pixel's color values (which is always a neighbouring pixel) before a new color is again selected.
-In this way any color variations between selected colors and the images original color is distributed to the other pixels in the same area.
+In this way, any color variations between selected colors and the image's original color are distributed to the other pixels in the area.
 The result is that while only specific colors will be assigned to the final image, the same basic overall color for that area will closely match the original image.

 For example, here is a small grey image that I asked IM to dither using a set of colors that does not include the original color.